What Is Safety Management Training

 Ideally, safety training will happen once per year.
 In some cases, it may make sense to provide some training regimens more than once per year, such as the case of situational awareness training where you might train twice per year on top threats for the upcoming months.

 That being said, there are dangers of trying to train too much, and dangers of training too little.

-- Too much training can bread apathy and “water down” the importance of training; and
+- Too much training can break apathy and “water down” the importance of training; and

-- Too little training can lead to employees unaware of safety issues or improperly trained.
+- Too little training can lead to employees being unaware of safety issues or improperly trained.

 Best Tone for Safety Management Training

 Regardless of the type of safety management training you are giving, such as automated safety management training, the tone for the safety management training should always stress: